The N-Body Problem: Parallel Execution from Single-Person Egocentric Video: Recipe Causal Dependency Annotations

 \section{Recipe Causal Dependency Annotations}

 While HD-EPIC annotates the steps of the recipe, these steps are not necessarily causal and could occur in parallel.
 We thus annotate the step-step dependencies manually.
 We study each recipe and identify steps which definitely need to occur in order.
-If there is doubt, we did not label the dependency as a causal one.
 For example, water needs to be boiled before being used for coffee brewing.
+Where there is doubt, we do not label the dependency as a causal one.
 From our 80 videos, we annotate 56 recipes, this results in 204 step-step segment dependencies.
 This corresponds to 60 videos, while the other 20 videos do not have recipes (i.e. are cleaning or ordering) or their recipes do not have step-step dependencies.
-In~\Cref{fig:step_step_samples}, we showcase 4 examples of the annotated recipe step-step dependencies.

 We additionally use the prep-step dependency provided by the HD-EPIC dataset~\cite{perrett2025hdepic}, and there are 728 prep-step segment dependencies in above 60 videos.
 To see prep-step annotation samples, please refer to HD-EPIC~\cite{perrett2025hdepic}.